 Are all the members of Silent Sleep big LFC (Liverpool Football Club) fans?

 Yeah, I’ve been a Liverpool fan since forever.
 My first kit was the yellow Crown Paints kit, about 1986, so I was 5 then.
 You’re either a red or a blue in Liverpool and I think I’ve got my mother to thank for being a red – my family pretty much split down the middle.

 Is playing for a crowd of football fans different than playing for your regular crowds?

 It absolutely is.
 To be honest though, the fans that we’ve been playing to whilst on tour with The Anfield Wrap guys are all really nice people – I think the podcast itself attracts decent folk.
-The first show was a bit rowdy and when I’m just playing with an acoustic guitar it can be difficult to get people’s attention, especially when they’ve had a few drinks and it’s a bit later in the night.
-You have to realize that they’re not there necessarily just to see you so you have to make a bit more of an effort to win them over.
-The second and third gigs out there were amazing though – obviously it’s pretty delicate stuff I’m doing but you could hear a pin drop during our set for one of them – it was beautiful.
+The first show was a bit rowdy.
+When I’m just playing with an acoustic guitar it can be difficult to get people’s attention, especially when they’ve had a few drinks, and it’s a bit later in the night.
+You have to realize that they’re not there necessarily just to see you, so you have to make a bit more of an effort to win them over.
+The second and third gigs out there were amazing though – obviously it’s pretty delicate stuff I’m doing, but you could hear a pin drop during our set for one of them – it was beautiful.
 The third show was just insane though as we’d managed to convince Alan Fletcher (aka Dr. Karl Kennedy from the Australian TV show Neighbours) to come and join us for a song with his band and that was pretty much the singular most surreal moment of my life – I grew up watching him on TV!